-- How do I collaborate with other groups at the NIH Chemical Genomics Center (NCGC)?
+- How do I collaborate with other groups at the NCATS Chemical Genomics Center (NCGC)?

 - How can I learn more about collaborating on rare diseases research projects?

 - How can I learn more about NCATS tools and resources?

 - What rare diseases research resources does NCATS offer?

 - How do I create an assay for high-throughput screening?